sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

   10) Install any optional spkgs that you want.
 I install these:

 {{{
-for i in 'jsmath_image_fonts' 'biopython' 'cbc' 'glpk' 'graphviz' 'pyx' 'dot2tex' 'fricas' 'qepcad'; do
+for i in 'jsmath_image_fonts' 'biopython' 'cbc' 'glpk' 'graphviz' 'pyx' 'dot2tex' 'fricas'; do
     sudo -u sageserver -i "~/sage/sage -i $i";
 done;
 }}}